Venus Orbiter Mission: Cabinet approval

 The Venus Orbiter Mission (VOM), which is intended to insert a spacecraft in the orbit of planet Venus for a better understanding of its surface, subsurface, atmospheric processes, and influence of Sun on its atmosphere, was approved by the Union Cabinet on September 18, 2024, under the direction of Prime Minister Narendra Modi.
 Understanding the fundamental processes that have transformed Venus—which is thought to have once been habitable and very comparable to Earth—will be crucial to comprehending the development of Earth and Venus, the sister planets.
 A total of ₹1236 crore has been sanctioned for the Venus Orbiter Mission, of which ₹824 crore would go towards the spacecraft.

 On 1 October 2024, ISRO announced the dates of the mission.
 The launch date was set to 29 March 2028.
 The spacecraft will journey towards Venus for 112 days, thus reaching the Venusian orbit on 19 July 2028.
 The Venusian atmospheric insertion date is yet to be announced.
-ISRO issued a further call for potetial research using the instruments to be conducted by the spacecraft in late-September 2025.A National Level Science meet was held in Delhi the following october to debate on the research stratagies for the mission.
+ISRO issued a further call for potential research using the instruments to be conducted by the spacecraft in late-September 2025.
+A National Level Science meet was held in Delhi the following october to debate on the research strategies for the mission.

+Spacecraft development

+The preliminary design report was conducted for the VOM mission was completed for the spacecraft by April 2026.

 Science payload

 The 100 kg science payload would consist of instruments from India and other countries.
 As of October 1, 2024, 16 Indian payloads, 2 collaborative payloads and an international payload had been manifested for the spacecraft.
+Renders of the probe by URSC have also included an atmospheric probe/aerobot balloon.